ssolan5/StorageTestExtension/README.md

 # StorageTestExtension

-I make sure to clear the cache and call localstorage.clear(), before each case.
+I make sure to clear the cache and call sessionStorage.clear() and localstorage.clear(), before each case.

 ## Case #1 We are setting the localstorage from the toy website.